PET HEALTH

 Ibuprofen

-Ibuprofen is the main ingredient found in over-the-counter pain relievers like Advil, Motrin, and Nuprin.3 While these medicines are safe for humans in the appropriate doses, it just takes one pill to cause severe problems for your dog.
-Dogs and cats can get stomach ulcers or kidney failure from these toxic medications.4
+Ibuprofen is an active ingredient in OTC pain relievers like Advil, Motrin, and Nuprin.3 While these medicines are safe for humans in the appropriate doses, even a small dose can be dangerous for dogs.
+Just one pill can cause severe problems, like stomach ulcers or kidney failure.8

 Naproxen